mhrpatel12/Android-Pagination-Example/README.md

 # Android-Pagination-Example

-This project gives example of pagination in Android using Retrofit & RecyclerView.
+This project is a example of pagination in Android using Retrofit & RecyclerView.

 Please visit https://reqres.in/ for API documentation.